NavBench/Evaluation_Code/README.md

       ...
 ```

-If you already have your own rendered observations, you can instead point `--img_root` in the Execution scripts
-to your own image directory.
+If you already have your own rendered observations, you can instead point `--img_root` in the Execution scripts to your own image directory.

-### 2.3 Image data for Comprehension
+### 2.3 Image data for Comprehension (UNDO)

 The Comprehension part expects preprocessed image data under: